Ashwagandha

 Dosage and Administration

-ashwagandha dosage
+Ashwagandha dosage

 Ashwagandha, also known as Withania somnifera, is a popular herbal supplement, and it is not a mushroom.
 It belongs to the Solanaceae family of plants and has been used in traditional medicine for centuries.
 The following dosage and administration guidelines can help ensure safe and effective use of ashwagandha.